-Dyslexic learners ( DL) represent a group of learners with special educational needs typically educated, in line with EU and local legislation, in integrated classes in most European countries, including the Czech Republic, Hungary, Poland and the UK.
-However, teachers often lack awareness, training and resources to cater for DLs’ special needs in mixed-ability classes as indicated by previous projects (DysTEFL 1-2, CalDys2) we intend to build on.
-Although there are some English resources meant for DLs on the international market, materials in German are scarce, and in the target countries of designed task bank (Czech Republic, Hungary and Poland) there are no bilingual learning materials for individual learner use or differentiated classroom work to provide targeted support for DLs.
-To cater to this educational need, the project aims to produce a flexible, thematically organised English and German digital task bank for DLs participating in integrated primary school education across classes 4-8 (age group 10-14), up to proficiency level A2 according to CEFR.
-The task bank will contain skills development tasks addressing the difficulties of DLs, graded tasks allowing for alternative solutions of the same assignment, as well as open-ended individual and group project tasks encouraging a task-based approach and cooperative learning.
-As a specificity, ENGaGE will be based on a multilingual and multicultural approach providing native language support in the languages of, and (inter)cultural content related to, the target countries: Czech Republic, Hungary and Poland.
+Dyslexic learners (DLs) represent a group of learners with special educational needs typically educated, in line with EU and local legislation, in integrated classes in most European countries, including the Czech Republic, Hungary, Poland and the UK.
+However, teachers often lack the awareness, training and resources to cater for DLs’ special needs in mixed-ability classes.
+This gap was revealed by earlier projects, DysTEFL 1-2 and CalDys2, on which ENGaGE intends to build.
+Although there are some English resources designed for DLs on the international market, materials in German are scarce, and there are no bilingual learning materials for individual learner or differentiated classroom use to provide targeted support for DLs in the countries (Czech Republic, Hungary and Poland) for which this task bank has been designed.
+To cater for this educational need, the project aims to produce a flexible, thematically organised digital task bank in English and German for DLs participating in integrated primary school education from year 4 to 8, ages 10-14, up to language level A2 (according to CEFR).
+The task bank will contain skills development tasks addressing the difficulties of DLs, graded tasks providing alternative solutions to assignments, as well as open-ended individual and group project tasks which encourage a task-based approach and cooperative learning.
+ENGaGE will be based on a multilingual and multicultural approach providing native language support in the languages of, and (inter)cultural content related to, the target countries: Czech Republic, Hungary and Poland.
 Screenager, the digital surface hosting the material, is an innovative, teacher-operated educational platform.
-It fosters a multisensory approach to learning with more than ten task types and the possibility to integrate a wide variety of materials (games, videos, pictures, word and pdf files, etc.), as well as a monitoring function for teachers to follow and shape learner progress individually.
+It provides a multisensory approach to learning with more than ten task types and the possibility to integrate a wide variety of materials such as games, videos, pictures, word documents and pdf files, as well as a monitoring function for teachers to follow and shape learner progress individually.

 The project aims to raise awareness of the special educational needs of DLs in foreign language learning, and provide ideas and resources for teachers to facilitate their individualised treatment in mixed-ability classes.
-Awareness and information might help teachers to develop a more supportive and proactive attitude towards the education of DLs.
+Awareness and information could help teachers to develop a more supportive and proactive attitude towards the education of DLs.
 For DLs the course offers a tailor-made, attractive learning environment to increase their engagement, motivation, activity and subsequently improve foreign language attainment.
-Potential long-term benefits might include a decrease in the exemption of DLs from foreign language learning and their greater involvement in learning (even multiple) foreign languages.
+Potential long-term benefits might include a decrease in the exemption of DLs from foreign language learning and their greater involvement in learning foreign languages.